Dealing with potential unauthorised absences during adverse weather

 Aside from questions of payment, if you believe an employee is being dishonest about being unable to come to work and you have evidence to support this then you should deal with this matter in accordance with your disciplinary policy.
-A written disciplinary and grievance policy is imperative, and managers should be given training, so they know how to deal promptly with such matters.
+A written disciplinary and grievance policy is imperative.
+Managers should be given training, so they know how to deal promptly with such matters.

-There is an implied obligation on both employer and employee not to act in any way that is calculated to, or likely to, breach trust and confidence.
-Dishonesty is one of the main reasons for a breach of trust and confidence and if an employee is found to have lied to their employer about being unable to attend work then this could give rise to an allegation of gross misconduct and ultimately summary dismissal without notice.
+There is an implied obligation on both employer and employee not to act in any way that is calculated to.
+Or likely to breach trust and confidence.
+Dishonesty is one of the main reasons for a breach of trust and confidence.
+If an employee is found to have lied to their employer about being unable to attend work then this could give rise to an allegation of gross misconduct.
+This could ultimately lead to summary dismissal without notice.

 The difficulty in this situation is being able to prove on the balance of probabilities that the employee was lying about being flooded and unable to attend for work.
 Potential strong evidence could be if other colleagues who live in the same vicinity as the employee managed to make it in to work on the relevant days.
 Statements, travel and weather reports and evidence from Government Agencies such as the Environment and highways agencies are just a few examples of evidence that would be collected during the investigation.